Introduction to Screenwriting

 - When to rewrite and what to focus on

-Practical activities are featured throughout.
+Practical activities are featured throughout, as much as three to four per class.
 Homework will be assigned after each class to maximize techniques learned and help bring screenwriters closer to their finished manuscript.
+Homework is not mandatory, though recommended.

 Class 1 introduction: